vincentpanqi/awesome-service-workers/README.md

 ## Videos

-- [Offline Web Applications Using IndexedDB & Service Worker](https://www.udacity.com/course/offline-web-applications--ud899) - This free Udacity coursethat is a must if you're planning to dive deep into Service Workers.
+- [Offline Web Applications Using IndexedDB & Service Worker](https://www.udacity.com/course/offline-web-applications--ud899) - This free Udacity course is a must if you're planning to dive deep into Service Workers.